Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 • Often integrated with digital traceability platforms

-Can You Use Isotope and DNA Testing Together?
+Can You Use Isotope Testing and DNA Analysis Together?

 Rather than competing, these approaches are often most effective when used together.

-DNA tagging supports traceability through production and processing
+DNA tagging and DNA analysis supports traceability through production and processing

 Documentation and digital systems record declared transactions